wmde/wikibase-release-pipeline/docs/images/wikibase/README.md

-# Wikibase Suite Wikibase Image
+# Wikibase Suite Wikibase image

 [Wikibase](https://www.mediawiki.org/wiki/Wikibase) is a MediaWiki extension for working with versioned, semi-structured data in a central repository.